Piano: Construction and components

 The pinblock, which holds the tuning pins in place, is another area where toughness is important.
-It is made of hardwood (typically hard maple or beech), and is laminated for strength, stability and longevity.
-Piano strings (also called piano wire), which must endure years of extreme tension and hard blows, are made of high carbon steel.
+It is made of hardwood, typically hard maple or beech, and is laminated for strength, stability and longevity.
+Piano strings, also called piano wire, which must endure years of extreme tension and hard blows, are made of high carbon steel.
 They are manufactured to vary as little as possible in diameter, since all deviations from uniformity introduce tonal distortion.
-The bass strings of a piano are made of a steel core wrapped with copper wire, to increase their mass whilst retaining flexibility.
+The bass strings of a piano are made of a steel core wrapped with one or two layers of copper wire, to increase their mass whilst retaining flexibility.
 If all strings throughout the piano's compass were individual (monochord), the massive bass strings would overpower the upper ranges.
-Makers compensate for this with the use of double (bichord) strings in the tenor and triple (trichord) strings throughout the treble.
+Makers compensate for this with the use of double strings in the tenor and triple strings throughout the treble.

 The plate (harp), or metal frame, of a piano is usually made of cast iron.
 A massive plate is advantageous.
 Since the strings vibrate from the plate at both ends, an insufficiently massive plate would absorb too much of the vibrational energy that should go through the bridge to the soundboard.
 While some manufacturers use cast steel in their plates, most prefer cast iron.
 Cast iron is easy to cast and machine, has flexibility sufficient for piano use, is much more resistant to deformation than steel, and is especially tolerant of compression.
 Plate casting is an art, since dimensions are crucial and the iron shrinks about one percent during cooling.
 Including an extremely large piece of metal in a piano is potentially an aesthetic handicap.
 Piano makers overcome this by polishing, painting, and decorating the plate.
 Plates often include the manufacturer's ornamental medallion.

 In an effort to make pianos lighter, Alcoa worked with Winter and Company piano manufacturers to make pianos using an aluminum plate during the 1940s.
-Aluminum piano plates were not widely accepted, and were discontinued.
+Aluminum piano plates were not widely accepted and were discontinued.
+Prior to this, a piano made almost entirely of aluminum was placed aboard the airship Hindenburg.